DabzillaNation/Simple-Initface-Vibes/README.md

 # Simple-Initface-Vibes
 Super simple app.
-- Connects to Initface and activates vibe at on key/mouse press of your choice.
+- Connects to Initface and activates vibe on key/mouse press of your choice.
 - Works while minimized.
 - Can change intensity level.